Olical/Spark/README.md

 `$('p.myParagraph').opacity(0, 1000);`

-If you are unsure of anything then the wiki will sort you out. <http://github.com/Wolfy87/Spark/wiki>
+If you are unsure of anything then the documentation will sort you out. <http://sparkjs.co.uk/documentation>

 You can see a practical example in a jsFiddle I made.
 It is draggable box. <http://jsfiddle.net/Wolfy87/HY2u4/>